Air Condtioning | A/C Examples & Tips | Commercial Jobs | Furnaces | Residential Jobs | Contact / Quotes

 Ultra Violet Light:

-An ultra violet light is the best defense against mold and germs.
-It mounts inside the air handler above the evaporator coil to prevent mold from growing on the coil.
+ultra violet light is the best around the clock defense against mold and germs.
+It mounts inside the air handler above the evaporator coil to control mold from growing on the coil.
 When an air handler is located in a garage or in an attic it is exposed to extreme conditions that are favorable to mold growth.
 The outside cabinet gets exposed to a lot of heat and humidity while the inside of the air handler is dark, cool and moist.
 This is the perfect breeding ground for mold spores to grow.
 The transformer is mounted on the outside of the cabinet, a hole is drilled through the air handler door and the bulb is inserted in the hole.
 The transformer wires into the air handler.
+When turned on it immediately take action and starts complete cleaning of air steam.
+It’s a breeze to install, usually done in 30 minutes or less.
 Another advantage of the U.V.
-Light is it kills germs and viruses when air passes the bulb.
-These lights are designed for this application and are safe.
+Light is it kills germs and viruses when circulating air passes the bulb.
+The U.L. certified systems are designed for this application and are safe.
 The bulbs should be changed every year to remain effective.
-There is a light on the transformer to let you know the bulb is still working.
-Homeowners don’t change the bulbs these should be done by a trained HVAC technician.
+There is a light engineered on the transformer to let you know the bulb is still working.
+Homeowners don’t try to change the bulbs these should be done by a trained, dependable HVAC expert.
 These U.V.
-Systems are being used in hospitals, daycares and offices all over the world.
-If your air handler or furnace is located inside the house it is in a humidity controlled environment so mold is not as common.
-If your air handler or furnace is in the garage this is a very good investment.
-It can be retrofitted later if it is not in your budget.
+Systems are being used all over American cities in refrigeration, hospitals, daycares and offices.
+If your air handler or furnace is located inside the house, it is in a humidity controlled environment so mold is not as big a problem.
+If your air handler or furnace is in the garage this should be an American standard in any coastal environment.
+It can be an affordable retrofit later if it is not in your budget today.

 Media air filter:

-A media air filter is usually a 4” air filter that goes under the air handler, furnace or in the return air plenum.
+A mechanical or media air filter is usually a 4” air filter that is engineered under the air handler, furnace or in the return air plenum.
 It is a thick filter usually changed once a year.
 The problem with this type of filter is that after about 6 months it starts to fill up and makes it hard for air to pass through the filter.
 This causes static pressure in the system which reduces efficiency.
-If you use this type of filter it is important to take the filter out every couple of months and vacuum it out.
-I would try to change every six months rather than every twelve.
+If you use this type of filter it is to your advantage to take the filter out every four months and vacuum it out.
+This is the economy version of HVAC filters and it might be worth investing in something electronic, there are some affordable options such as the 1” (see below).

 Electronic air filter: